Schema#

 DateTimeField#

-field type is used to store dates.
+The DateTime field type is used to store dates.
 Unlike the text field type it is

-type and represents the date a date in the ISO 8601
+It uses the PHP string type and represents the date in the ISO 8601 ('c') format.

 Lets have a look at the following example fields: